 Constipation can also be indicated by stool that is hard and dry, smaller than normal, and pebble-like.

 Blood may be present in a constipated dog's stool because straining to pass hard, dry stool has caused small blood vessels in the rectum to break and bleed.

 Your dog may feel bloated or full if it is constipated, so it will not want to eat because trying to digest food will only add to its discomfort.

 Causes of Constipation

-There are many different things that can cause a dog to become constipated.
-The following are some of the potential reasons:
+Many different factors can cause a dog to become constipated.
+The following are some of the potential causes of constipation:

 - Foreign body obstruction (grass, hair, rocks, cloth, pieces of a toy, etc.)